Sustainability

 For the year from 1 April 2017 to 31 March 2018, we succeeded in reducing our emissions by 10.7% whilst still growing our business and contributing to the local community and economy.

 Our first year of being zero carbon certified was the financial year from 1 April 2018 to 31 March 2019.
 In that first year and since that time we have gathered all of the data required for Ekos to calculate our scope one and two carbon footprint in tCO2-e (equivalent tonnes of carbon dioxide).
 This includes the following businesses: Abel Tasman AquaTaxi, Marahau Water Taxis, Marahau Sea Kayaks, Marahau Beach Camp, Abel Tasman Centre and Hooked.
 These calculations were then certified by an external expert.
-Our total carbon footprint for all of our businesses for the most recent financial year, from 1 April 2022 to 31 March 2023 was 621.44 tonnes.
-To offset this carbon footprint we purchased certified Ekos carbon credits.
-These carbon credits are Indigenous forest VERs (Verified Emissions Reduction Units) certified to the Plan Vivo standard.
-These offsets were obtained from the Babatana Project in the Solomon Island and are retired on the Markit Environmental Registry.
+Our total carbon footprint for all of our businesses for the most recent financial year, from 1 April 2023 to 31 March 2024 was 813.37 tonnes.
+To offset this carbon footprint we sourced certified Ekos carbon credits.
+The carbon credits were a mix of Verified Emission Reduction Units (VER) from the Khassi Hills Conservation Project in India and the Jacks Valley Carbon Project located in the Graham Valley close to the foot of Mount Arthur, Kahurangi National Park

 A Fit-for-Purpose Business Model